 202.888.1741 | 2001 K Street, NW, Suite 850 North, Washington, DC 20006

-Greg Beck is Of Counsel to the firm, where he focuses on representing plaintiffs and public-interest clients in Supreme Court, appellate, and constitutional litigation.
-He also teaches appellate advocacy as an adjunct law professor.
+Greg Beck is Senior Counsel at Gupta Wessler, where he focuses on representing plaintiffs and public-interest clients in Supreme Court, appellate, and constitutional litigation.
+He has also taught appellate advocacy as an adjunct law professor.

 Greg is a seasoned advocate who has briefed and argued cases before the U.S. Supreme Court; the Second, Third, Fifth, Sixth, Eighth, Ninth, Tenth, Eleventh, and D.C.
 Circuits; and district courts around the country.
 Greg has been quoted widely in media, including the New York Times, the Wall Street Journal, U.S. News and World Report, the National Law Journal, Wired Magazine, and National Public Radio’s All Things Considered and On the Media.
 He has spoken at events hosted by the American Bar Association; the Association of Professional Responsibility Lawyers; the District of Columbia, Florida, Louisiana, and New York City bars; the National Association of Attorneys General; and others.